 - 2.6 A Premier may have an investigation conducted to determine whether a community does indeed comply with the criteria for recognition and must also consult the relevant provincial house.
-Furthermore, since the members of Khoi-San communities may be residing in various geographical areas, an application for recognition of such community must be accompanied by a list of the community members. - 2.7 It is also important to note that all initial applications for the recognition of Khoi-San communities must be referred to the Advisory Committee on Khoi-San Matters to be established under clause 59 of the Bill.
-These initial applications will be dealt with in accordance with the provisions of clauses 64 and 66. - 2.8 The Bill also makes provision for the recognition of Khoi-San branches.
+Furthermore, since the members of Khoi-San communities may be residing in various geographical areas, an application for recognition of such community must be accompanied by a list of the community members. - 2.7 It is also important to note that all initial applications for the recognition of Khoi-San communities must be referred to the Commission on Khoi-San Matters to be established under clause 51 of the Bill.
+These initial applications will be dealt with in accordance with the provisions of clauses 56 and 58. - 2.8 The Bill also makes provision for the recognition of Khoi-San branches.
 Certain Khoi-San communities do not occupy a single definable geographical area but a number of geographical areas that may be situated in more than one province.
-These communities have a "main community" where the leader of that community resides and one or more smaller communities that recognise such leader but which are situated in other geographical areas.
+Many of these communities have a "main community" where the leader of that community resides and one or more smaller communities that recognise such leader but which are situated in other geographical areas.
 These smaller communities are known as branches and provision is made for their recognition.
 A branch must comply with certain criteria, one of which is that it should consist of at least 10% of the total number of community members. - 2.9 In cases where a branch is situated in a province other than the province where the Khoi-San council is situated, the Premier of the province where the council is situated has to request the Premier of the province where the branch is situated to recognise that branch.
 Clause 6 of the Bill makes provision for the withdrawal of the recognition of a Khoi-San community or branch where the council requests such a withdrawal or where the Khoi-San councils of two or more communities request the Premier to merge such communities into a single Khoi-San community. - 2.10 The following traditional leadership positions are provided for in clause 7(1) of the Bill: king or queen, principal traditional leader, senior traditional leader, headman or headwoman.
 This clause also makes provision for the following Khoi-San leadership positions: senior Khoi-San leader and branch head.
 Clause 7(2) contains the generic criteria that apply in respect of all leadership positions.
 An application for the recognition of the position of a king or a queen must be submitted to the President, while applications for the recognition of all other leadership positions must be submitted to the relevant Premier.
 Provision is also made for investigations to be conducted in cases where there is evidence or allegations that a leadership position does not comply with the criteria contained in clause 7(2). - 2.11 Clause 7(7) furthermore deals with instances where a senior traditional leader is recognised as a king or a queen, while clause 7(8) makes provision for a recognised traditional leader to resign and the consequences of such resignation.
-Clause 7(9) states that it will be an offence for any person to pretend to be a recognised traditional or Khoi-San leader if it is not the case. - 2.12 Clause 8 of the Bill makes provision for the recognition of kings or queens, principal traditional leaders, senior traditional leaders and headmen or headwomen.
-Clause 9 makes provision for the withdrawal of such recognition
+Clause 7(9) states that it will be an offence for any person to pretend to be a recognised traditional or Khoi-San leader if it is not the case.